The university is committed to ensuring digital accessibility and improving the online

 Do this: Build forms only in OU Campus or Formstack.
 Move all third-party forms onto these

 platforms.
-Put all descriptive text before or after the form on the web page, not
+Put all descriptive text before or after the form on the page, not within

-rating for university web pages.
+rating for university pages.
 If a third-party vendor needs to be checked for accessibility,